RTG 3096 | One Health Approach for Soil-Transmitted Helminths

 The extremely harmful consequences of STH infections are in stark contrast to the low scientific and social awareness of these infections and the lack of training for future researchers in this field.
-GRK 3096 aims to close this training gap by educating the next generation of helminthologists in a One Health approach that addresses infections in humans, animals, and the environment.
+GRK 3096 aims to close this training gap by educating the next generation of helminthologists in a One Health approach that addresses soil-transmitted helminths in humans, animals, and the environment.

 Within the three One Health areas “humans, animals and the environment” our RTG has defined research gaps on which the research projects will focus on.
 These are: